jnlilja/barbuddy-dev/README.md

 To view the API documentation:

 1. Open [Swagger Editor](https://editor-next.swagger.io/).
-2. Copy and paste the contents of the [April 16.txt](https://github.com/user-attachments/files/19785386/April.16.txt) file into the editor.
+2. Copy and paste the contents of the [April17.txt](https://github.com/user-attachments/files/19808103/April17.copy.txt) file into the editor.

 ## Testing Authentication